bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 - complex social environments
 - full alignment solutions

-The purpose of v0.1 is not to model intelligence generally.
+The purpose of v0.2 is not realism.

-The purpose is to isolate whether constitutional correction produces measurable differences in recursive adaptive systems.
+The purpose is isolating whether constitutional correction produces measurable differences in recursive adaptive systems.

----

-\text{Stage 3: Minimal Simulation}
-\]